 Glossolalia is a phenomenon in which a person spontaneously begins to speak an unknown language.
 In 2016, this phenomenon happened to me.
-I began speaking an unknown language, which I now refer to as etheric light language.
+After a series of extraordinary events, I suddenly began speaking a non-terrestrial language that I have never learned before.
+I now refer to it as etheric light language.

 What is Light Language?

 Light language is a form of vibrational medicine.
 It uses sound frequencies to affect physicality, as seen in the field of cymatics.
 These sound vibrations shift the energy of a person or place back into its natural harmonic state, restoring the original perfect form.
 This brings healing.

 Light language is basically using sound to heal.
 Examples of sound therapy that are currently in use include binaural beats, tuning forks, crystal bowls, chanting, and classical music.
 I think light language is a very, very new and innovative form of sound healing.
 Over time as we understand more on how frequencies affect the human body, I believe this will become more common in people’s everyday lives.

 When light language is spoken, the most important aspect of it is the vibration of each word pronounced.
 These vibrations affect the cells in the body by calibrating them back into their perfect harmonic state through something called resonance.
 The cells in the body take on, or become, the vibrations of the words spoken.

 So in a way, light language is a form of communication where the speaker talks to the body using sound frequencies.
 The speaker acts as a radio antenna, picking up on different frequencies in the environment, consolidates that information, translates it and then expresses it through her physical body.
 The information is communicated through different forms of light language that is physically perceivable by the human sensory system.